percoction/drupal-project-ab-no-sym/README.md

 ## Getting Started
 1. Clone this repository
 2. Run `composer install`
-3. Run `composer drupal:scaffold`
-4. All the  code was installed to the inactive copy.
+3. All the  code was installed to the inactive copy.
 Make the newly installed code active by running `./swap-active` in the project root.
-5. Hook it to a webserver and visit your Drupal site!
+4. Hook it to a webserver and visit your Drupal site!

-This arrangement may be of particular use for automatic updates.
+An arrangement like this may be of particular use for automatic updates.